namboy94/anitheme-dl/CONTRIBUTING.md

 Additionally, the following coding conventions should be upkept:

+* Indentation is done using 4 spaces.
+* Indentation is important.
+Always indent as if you were writing python code.
+* Line lengths are limited to 120 characters.
-Brackets are placed like this:
+* Brackets are placed like this:

       if (condition) {
           ...
       }

-Indentation is done using 4 spaces.

-Indentation is important.
-Always indent as if you were writing python code.

 **Documentation**